devkul-balhara/fastsearch-cpp/README.md

 # FastSearch (C++)

-FastSearch is a simple in-memory full-text search engine written in C++17.
+FastSearch is a simple in-memory keyword-based search engine written in C++17.
-It uses an **inverted index** for fast ranked lookup and a **Trie** for prefix-based suggestions.
+It uses an **inverted index** for fast lookup and a **Trie** for prefix-based suggestions.
 The goal of this project was to understand how basic search systems work under the hood.

 ## Features
 - Ranked search using a simplified **TF-IDF** scoring approach
-- Designed to support multi-word queries (currently supports single-term queries)
+- Currently supports **single-term queries** (designed with multi-word support in mind)
 - Prefix autocomplete using a custom Trie
-- Context snippets with basic keyword highlighting in the terminal
+- Context snippets showing keyword matches in documents

 ## Design Overview
-- An **unordered_map** is used as the inverted index for fast term → document lookups.
+- An **unordered_map** is used as the inverted index for fast term → document lookups
-- A separate **Trie** is maintained only for prefix suggestions (not for ranking).
+- A separate **Trie** is maintained only for prefix suggestions (not used in ranking)
-- Ranking is based on term frequency and inverse document frequency.
+- Ranking is based on term frequency and a simplified inverse document frequency
-- During indexing, unique terms are filtered before Trie insertion to avoid duplicates.
+- During indexing, **unique terms per document** are inserted into the Trie to avoid duplicates

 ## How It Works (High Level)
-1. All `.txt` files in the `data/` directory are parsed and indexed in memory.
+1. All `.txt` files in the `data/` directory are parsed and indexed in memory
-2. Each term maps to a list of `(docID, frequency)` pairs.
+2. Each term maps to a list of `(document, frequency)` pairs
-3. Queries are tokenized and normalized.
+3. Query is normalized (converted to lowercase)
-4. Matching documents are ranked using TF-IDF.
+4. Matching documents are ranked using TF-IDF
-5. Top results are displayed with a small highlighted snippet.
+5. Results are sorted by relevance and displayed with a snippet

+## Limitations & Future Improvements
+- Only supports **single-term queries**
+- No stop-word removal or stemming
+- Entire index is stored in memory (not scalable for large datasets)
+- Multi-word query support can be added using posting list intersection